-This is due to some app permission problems on Fire tablet, not related to your Google account.
+This is due to some app permission problems on the Fire tablet, not related to your Google account.

-So we need run an ADB command.
+So we need to run an ADB command.

 Step 3.
 Turn on USB debugging (enable ADB) on Fire tablet

-To enable USB debugging (enable ADB), you need enable Developer options.
+To enable USB debugging (enable ADB), you need to enable Developer options.
 Please refer to this guide on how to access developer options and enable USB debugging as shown below.

 Step 4: Run ADB command from your PC

 On the PC, you need install Amazon Fire ADB driver and install Android SDK.
 Please follow this official guide for this.

 Now connect your Amazon Fire tablet to the PC with USB cable.

 As shown below, you need use 3 commands: